Clubs & Activities

 To learn more about this national club, visit their website.

-We offer math clubs for students in grades 4-5 and grades 6-8.
+We offer math clubs for students in grades 4-6.
 We will use material from the California Math League, as well as playing games and engaging in activities that involve number strategy and math facility.
 If your child is interested in joining this club or if you are interested in helping out, please contact Student Life Coordinator, Activities, Mr. Derek McIntyre.
 If you'd like to join, please click here.

 In addition to these before and after school activities and clubs, Almaden Country Day School offers complimentary before-school care and fee-based after-school extended care options: